A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: Transversality of

-The base-locus of this system is $(0,0,x_3,x_4)\cup(x_1,0,0,0)$: The expressions~\eqref{e:sG1234} vanish simultaneously in the two multi-limits identified in Table~\ref{t:phases}: \begin{enumerate} \item $x_1,x_2\to0$, and with $(x_3,x_4)$ free; this is phase~IV, including its boundaries {\it i} and {\it iv}. \item $x_2,x_3,x_4\to0$, provided~\eqref{e:dG34} are solved by setting $x_3=\a\sqrt[3]{\frac{x_2}{x_1}}$ and $x_4=\b\sqrt[3]{\frac{x_2}{x_1}}$ with $\a^6=\frac{a_{21}}{5b_1}$ and $\b^6=\frac{a_{22}}{5b_2}$, whereupon the $x_2\to0$ may be taken requiring only that $x_2<x_1$ but leaving $x_1$ otherwise free; this is phase~III including its boundaries {\it iii} and {\it iv}. \end{enumerate} Including other monomials from the Newton polytope makes the system more generic, and is on general grounds expected not to worsen the above behavior.
+In this fashion, the base-locus of the system~\eqref{e:sG1234} is found to be $(0,0,x_3,x_4)\cup(x_1,0,0,0)$: The equations~\eqref{e:sG1234} hold simultaneously in the two intrinsic limits identified in Table~\ref{t:phases}: \begin{enumerate} \item $x_1,x_2\to0$, and with $(x_3,x_4)$ free; this is phase~IV, including its boundaries {\it i} and {\it iv}. \item $x_2,x_3,x_4\to0$, provided~\eqref{e:dG34} are solved by setting $x_3=\a\sqrt[3]{\frac{x_2}{x_1}}$ and $x_4=\b\sqrt[3]{\frac{x_2}{x_1}}$ with $\a^6=\frac{a_{21}}{5b_1}$ and $\b^6=\frac{a_{22}}{5b_2}$, whereupon the $x_2\to0$ may be taken requiring only that $x_2<x_1$ but leaving $x_1$ otherwise free; this is phase~III including its boundaries {\it iii} and {\it iv}. \end{enumerate} Including other monomials from the Newton polytope makes the system more generic, and is on general grounds expected not to worsen the above behavior.

 Note that the GLSM analysis in Section~\ref{s:GLSM} is more detailed as it catalogues the branches of the base-locus of the superpotential $x_0\,{\cdot}\,f(x)$, not just $f(x)$.